BensonKaranja254/Gender-Classification-Model/README.md

-#Gender Classification Model
+# Gender Classification Model

-Tools Used: Python, Scikit-learn, Pandas, NumPy, Matplotlib
-#Overview:
+## Overview
-This project focuses on building a machine learning model to classify gender based on voice data features.
-The process involved data preprocessing, feature selection, and training various classification algorithms to evaluate performance.
+This project involves building a machine learning model to classify gender based on voice data features.
+The process includes data preprocessing, feature engineering, training various classifiers, and evaluating their performance.

-#Key Highlights:
+## Tools & Libraries
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib

+## Project Highlights
+- Explored and cleaned voice feature dataset for optimal model performance.
+- Applied multiple classification algorithms including:
+  - Logistic Regression
+  - K-Nearest Neighbors (KNN)
-Implemented and compared models including Logistic Regression, K-Nearest Neighbors, and Support Vector Machine (SVM).
+  - Support Vector Machine (SVM)

-Evaluated model performance using accuracy, confusion matrix, and classification report.

-Achieved high accuracy through hyperparameter tuning and feature scaling.

-Visualized data distributions and model results for clear interpretation.

-#Outcome:
-A robust classification model capable of predicting gender from voice input features with impressive accuracy and generalizability.
+- Used feature scaling and hyperparameter tuning to improve results.
+- Evaluated models using:
+  - Accuracy Score
+  - Confusion Matrix
+  - Classification Report
+- Visualized key performance metrics and data distributions.

+## Results
+The models demonstrated strong performance in predicting gender from voice features.
+Support Vector Machine and Logistic Regression showed particularly high accuracy, especially after tuning.

+## Conclusion
+This project showcases the application of supervised learning for binary classification using real-world voice data.
+It demonstrates strong foundational skills in data preprocessing, modeling, and evaluation.

+---

+Feel free to clone this repository, run the notebook, and explore how machine learning can be applied to voice-based gender classification.